StevieEngbrock/Alice-In-Text/README.md

 A text file is easily edited and the goal is to only need regular expressions and/or a fuzzy matcher to use the data in a bot.

+The project is still in it's beginning stages and hasn't even reach alpha yet Feel free to fork my project and do whatever you want with it